Savarkundla

-There are 84 villages in Savarkundla tehsil under the khuman kathi darbars, Vanshiyali, Vanda, Gadhakda, Ramgadh, Vijpadi, Chikhali, Piyava, Dhar, Juna Savar, Bhuva, Badhada, Vijyanagar, Likhala, Mota Zinzuda, Nana Zinzuda, Vadal, Khadsali, Nesadi, Kanatalav, Oliya, Charkhadiya, Gordka, Bhokarva, Bhenkara, Navagam, Luvara,Dhajdi, Amrutvel.
+Savarkundla (sometimes stylised as Savar Kundla) is a city and a municipality in Amreli district in the Indian state of Gujarat.
+It is a twin city formed when the cities of Savar and Kundla merged.

 Demographics

 According to the 2011 census, Savarkundla had a population of 78,354.
 Males constituted 52% of the population and females 48%.
 11% of the population was under 6 years of age.

-Blacksmith (Luhar) is the largest community.
-This is due to iron industries like weighing scales and tools.
-Several other communities also abide there.

 Geography

 Savarkundla is situated on the southern Saurashtra plateau.
 It is an area of hilly terrain.
 Ground water table is very low.
 The water contains a high level of total dissolved solids along with excess levels of sodium and phosphate.
 The water extracted from bore-wells is hot.
 The Navli river flows from south to north during the monsoon season.
 Moreover, this river flows exactly from the between of this town and thus dividing it in two parts: Savar and Kundla.
 Kundla is western bank of Navli and Savar lies on eastern bank.